taxisuper/frontend/readme.md

 `connect` is a so-called higher order component that, simply put, "connects" a component to our redux store.
 It's first argument is a function that gets the state as an argument and returns an object.
 This function is called `mapStateToProps`.
 The object returned from `mapStateToProps` will be given as props to the component that `connect` wraps.

-In other words - `connect` lets us describe what parts of the state a component is interested in, and automatically injects it as props to the component.
+In other words - `connect` let's us describe what parts of the state a component is interested in, and automatically injects it as props to the component.

 Your task now is to write a `mapStateToProps` function that takes the state as an argument and returns an object with the list of `tweets` as one of the properties.
 When you have done this, export the `<App>` component like this: